 Thank you for visiting Planhat!

-We collect certain personal information from you when you sign up to our Service or otherwise interact with us (as examples, when requesting demos or attending events).
+We collect certain personal information from you when you sign up to our Service or otherwise interact with us (when requesting demos or attending events).
 Such information can be used to identify you and typically includes name, work email address, job title, telephone number, product usage, and any other information that we deem necessary for the provision of our Service to you or which you provide to us voluntarily (ex. information about yourself that you tell us in our correspondence).